shampoodleshams/i-like-telling-stories...even-with-data/final_project_Shambhavi.md

 <li> Box office collections (in US dollars, adjusting for inflation)
 <li> Volume of international viewership

-Additionally, features of a horror movie could include quantifiable elements like:
+<br><br> Additionally, features of a horror movie could include quantifiable elements like:
 <li> Length and pace
 <li> Use and frequency of jump scares
 <li> Premise (described in its synopsis)